 - 85mm x 75 diameter (slight truncation with base) x 70mm tall.

-- Will require less than ½ litre of milk but this will vary depending on cheese styles and yields.
+- Will require approximately 500ml of milk but this will vary depending on cheese styles and yields.

 - Used for soft cheeses, both rennet set and Lactic Acid (Chabichou style).